 The Imperial model of the mid 50's and early 60's sold well and remained a strong contender with Cadillac and Lincoln, the two other luxury marques of its day.
 The 1963 mild face lift design was reminiscent of Virgil Exner's earlier designs and especially the Lincoln Continental which he had styled for Ford.
 By 1964 the Imperial was completely 'Continental' in character with its fenderline traced in brightwork like the big Lincolns and about the only left over in the design being the familiar hood ornament.
 Even the dash panel was completely redesigned.

-With very few remaining 'Crown' Imperials of this caliber left, this is an extremely unusual opportunity to own a great daily driving and unmolested survivor example of this first year and rare and very desirable and collectible 1957 Chrysler 'Crown' Imperial 2 Door South Hampton Hardtop in very fine daily driving condition for any classic American car or Mopar or indeed 'Imperialist' enthusiast to enjoy or collect today!
+With very few remaining 'Crown' Imperials of this caliber left, this is an extremely unusual opportunity to own a great daily driving and unmolested survivor example of this virtually fully loaded and first year and rare and very desirable and collectible 1957 Chrysler 'Crown' Imperial 2 Door South Hampton Hardtop in very fine daily driving condition for any classic American car or Mopar or indeed 'Imperialist' enthusiast to enjoy or collect today!